Freed Taliban hostage says wife was raped

 Story highlights

-- Couple freed from militant captivity arrived in Canada Friday night
+- Couple freed from militant captivity arrived in Canada on Friday night

 - Canadian man and American wife were held for five years

-(CNN)A Canadian man who was freed along with his family after five years in militant captivity in Pakistan said his captors authorized the killing of one of his children and raped his wife.
+(CNN)A Canadian man who was freed along with his family after five years in militant captivity in Afghanistan said his captors authorized the killing of one of his children and raped his wife.

-"The stupidity and the evil of the Haqqani network's kidnapping of a pilgrim and his heavily pregnant wife engaged in helping ordinary villagers in Taliban-controlled regions of Afghanistan was eclipsed only by the stupidity and evil of authorizing the murder of my infant daughter, Martyr Boyle," Joshua Boyle told reporters upon his arrival at Toronto's Pearson Airport Friday night.
+"The stupidity and the evil of the Haqqani network's kidnapping of a pilgrim and his heavily pregnant wife engaged in helping ordinary villagers in Taliban-controlled regions of Afghanistan was eclipsed only by the stupidity and evil of authorizing the murder of my infant daughter, Martyr Boyle," Joshua Boyle told reporters upon his arrival at Toronto's Pearson Airport on Friday night.

+He said his goal now is to build "a secure sanctuary for our three surviving children to call a home ... and try to regain some portion of the childhood that they have lost."

-He said his captors' actions were a retaliation for his "repeated refusal to accept an offer" from them.
+His captors' actions were a retaliation for his "repeated refusal to accept an offer" from them, he said, without providing details on what the offer was.

 Boyle, his American wife, Caitlan Coleman, and their three children were freed Thursday in a mission carried out by Pakistani forces based on intelligence from US authorities.

 The couple was held for five years by the Taliban-affiliated Haqqani network in Afghanistan after their kidnapping in 2012.
-Their three children were born during their time in captivity.

-Coleman was pregnant at the time of their kidnapping and had two more children in captivity.
+Coleman was pregnant at the time of their kidnapping, and all their children were born during their time in captivity.

 Boyle did not say whether a death actually occurred, only that his captors were responsible for "authorizing the murder" of his infant daughter.

 He said Coleman was raped by a guard who was assisted by his superiors and asked Afghan authorities to bring them to justice.